What do Pace School Programs include?

 When does the program run?

-The program runs for 5 consecutive weeks in July and the beginning of August.
+The program runs for 5 consecutive weeks from the end of June through the beginning of August.
 The program is in session for 5 hours per day Monday through Thursday and includes breakfast and lunch provided free of charge.
 Students generally are expected to attend all 5 weeks but family accommodations will be made as necessary.